arzabz/arzabz.github.io/_posts/2024-04-24-thinking-about-saturn.md

 ever since i took part in an astronomy olympiad, i've been consuming a good amount of space media, especially the videos made by astrum on youtube, their work is great.

 one of the thing that has been sitting in my brain is how close we've gotten to every planet in our solar system, along with its satellite(s), and even some objects beyond that point.

-{{ page.excerpt }}

 cassini is one of my favorite probe out of all the others, for the amount of visuals that it has sent to earth, and for its crash in saturn's atmosphere, it has been in such great lengths to become saturn' lone inhabitor in the end.